Chemodynamical models of our Galaxy: Comparison with the Besan con model

 \section{Comparison with the Besan\c con model}

 A natural question is how the present model compares with the `Besan\c con Galaxy model' (BGM), which has recently been updated by \cite{Robin2022} to self-consistency in the context of Gaia DR3 astrometry.
 Major differences include: (i) In the BGM the bulge, the stellar halo and the dark halo were represented by pre-defined density distributions rather than DFs.
 The BGM bulge is spherical while the two haloes are ellipsoidal; (ii) In the BGM the integrals used are $(E,J_\phi,I_3)$ rather than $\vJ$; (iii) The BGM was fitted to sky-plane velocities $(V_\ell,V_b)$ computed using inverse parallaxes rather than StarHorse distances, and line-of-sight velocities were not used; (iv) The BGM was fitted to (a) the $(V_\ell,V_b)$ distributions of stars within $100\pc$ of the Sun viewed in 36 directions, and (b) the $(V_\ell,V_b)$ and parallax distributions of more distant stars viewed along 26 lines of sight.
-Fits were made to the $0.1,\,0.25,\,0.5,\,0.75$ and $0.9$ quantiles in $V_\ell$ and $V_b$ rather than to densities in three-dimensional velocity space at 72 locations in $(R,|z|)$. (v) Modelling the parallax distributions required engagement with the Gaia scanning law, and adoption of both a dust model and a luminosity functions for each DF. (vi) The Galaxy's circular-speed curve was an input to the BGM model whereas here it follows from the fits to the kinematics.
+Fits were made to the $0.1,\,0.25,\,0.5,\,0.75$ and $0.9$ quantiles in $V_\ell$ and $V_b$ rather than to densities in three-dimensional velocity space at 72 locations in $(R,|z|)$. {\rd(v) Rather than ignoring age distributions as we have done, the BGM embodies them by being fitted to colour-magnitude diagrams at various locations;} (vi) Modelling the parallax distributions required engagement with the Gaia scanning law, and adoption of both a dust model and a luminosity functions for each DF. (vi) The Galaxy's circular-speed curve was an input to the BGM model whereas here it follows from the fits to the kinematics.

 While there are significant differences in the data employed and how the model parameters were fitted, the two models have similar scope: both are axisymmetric, self-consistent dynamical models from which mock samples can be drawn by specifying selection criteria.
 The present model does not come with pre-defined luminosity functions but the new version of \agama\ provides for each DF to include a luminosity function appropriate to the component's age and chemistry.
 The new version defines classes for lines of sight and dust models, so magnitude-limited samples can be drawn for any line of sight.